c-blake/suggest/README.md

 the developer thinks to use them. [ They may also require `CAP_IPC_LOCK` or superuser priviliges. ]

+## Conclusion

 The TL;DR?
 While a well-implemented SymSpell with a well guarded deployment environment can indeed be always faster than a similarly well-implemented linear scan, it is far more "performance risky" without a variety of cautions.
-It may be 10-100x faster than a linear scan in some hot cache circumstances or 10-100x slower in cold-cache circumstances.
+It may be 10-100x faster than a linear scan in some hot cache circumstances or 10-100x slower in cold-cache/worst case circumstances.
 Meanwhile, a cold-cache linear scan might be only about 20x worse than a hot-cache linear scan while for SymSpell cold vs hot could be 10000x different.
 In those terms, SymSpell is 500x more performance risky than a linear scan, not even considering things like allocator and hash function implementation risk.

 The TL;DR;DR?
 "YMMV from hell".  ;-)